 At the Arena itself there is limited parking, and arriving early is advised to grab a parking space if you would like to park at the arena itself.
 If the official parking at the arena is full by the time you arrive, you may have to find alternate parking spaces near the complex.

-Calling the number above will connect you to a member of the Parking staff responsible for the Parking facilities at the O2.
+Calling the number above will put you through to a Parking staff member responsible for the Parking facilities at the O2.
 If there is no parking available on site, they will be able to give you directions to safe and secure parking close the O2 Arena site.
 You can also ring this helpline to enquire about parking prices, and to ask about other means of travelling to the O2 Arena site.
 In some aspects, it might be simple for you to park elsewhere and head to the O2 Arena on public transport including trains, underground services and buses.

-If you are unsure which transport you can use from your location, the staff on the O2 Arena Parking Helpline will be able to help you further.
+If you are unsure which transport you can use from your location, the staff on the O2 Arena Parking Helpline will be able to help.
 Alternatively, you can contact the o2 team on their social media profiles, all of which can be found below.